yahoon/pyhon_learn/4_basic_datatype.md

 ## boolean
     - bool
-Bool has 2 values only: True  vs False
+Bool has 2 values only: True  & False

 # operations